Scientific Name

 Description

 Othonna capensis 'Ruby Necklace' is an eye-catching succulent with trailing, ruby-red stems and green, fleshy, bean-shaped leaves that take on striking hues of magenta, burgundy, and purple when moderately stressed by direct sun, drought, or cool temperatures.
-The slender stems grow up to 6.6 feet (2 m) long.
+The slender stems can grow up to 6.6 feet (2 m) long.

 The small, yellow, daisy-like flowers are a bright contrast to the foliage.
-They appear on branched ruby-red stalks above the foliage from mid-spring through fall, sometimes year-round.
+They appear on branched, ruby-red stalks above the foliage from mid-spring through fall, sometimes year-round.

 Hardiness